 To make sure students have the skills you require, ask the school or college about the course content and understand what they will be learning and when.
 You can then work towards offering a placement that is timed to fit with the course content and your business needs.

 The starting point is a clear specification for the student including:

 - what your organisation does, its values, and anything else which might help bring your work to life for the student, such as what a typical project looks like.

 - a short role description for the placement, what’s going to be involved, listing projects, activities, and responsibilities.

 You can also better prepare students for a placement with your company by:

-- visiting the college or school for a short Q&A session with prospective students to explain how you work
+- visiting the school or college for a short Q&A session with prospective students to explain how you work

-- working with the college or school to identify which students are ready and able to fit with your ways of working
+- working with the school or college to identify which students are ready and able to fit with your ways of working

-Work with the college or school to identify and select students that they think will fit well.
+Work with the school or college to identify and select students that they think will fit well.
 Consider running a recruitment process appropriate to your organisation, which could be from formal and structured, to informal and light-touch.
 Ask students for a CV – perhaps offering them a template to complete.